polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 a string, as it was being executed - For then to put this string into our log.
 And as we did, we could clearly see the **[.arguments]** collection, that wasn't a part of our original Hyperlambda, but rather dynamically injected into the lambda object as arguments.
-You can of course pass in any JSON object you wish to this endpoint, try the following JSON as your payload to understand how JSON is transformed into a lambda object during invocation.
+You can of course pass in any JSON object you wish to this endpoint.
+Try the following JSON as your payload to understand how JSON is transformed into a lambda object during invocation.